Dolfost/dotfiles/README.md

 ```

-2. Clone repo into new hidden directory.
+2. Clone repo into new directory.

 ```zsh
 # Use SSH (if set up)...